Pâté de Campagne

 - Flour -- 3 tablespoons

 - Cognac or brandy -- 2 tablespoons

-- Trim the pork shoulder of most of its fat and cut it into 1-inch chunks.
+- Trim the pork of most of its fat and cut it into 1-inch chunks.
 Trim the liver of any gristle and chop roughly.
-Place the pork butt, liver, shallots or onion, parsley, salt and pepper into a large bowl and mix well.
+Place the pork, liver, shallots or onion, parsley, salt and pepper into a large bowl and mix well.
 At this point you can chill the ingredients overnight if you like.